Samba New York!

 Danielle Lima is a professional dancer, teacher, and choreographer born and raised in Rio de Janeiro, Brazil.
 From an early age, she discovered a passion for samba when she joined the childrens' wing at the Beija-Flor de Nilópolis Samba School, where she paraded for many years and developed her own style of samba no pé (samba step) inspired by some of the greatest passistas (samba dancers) of Beija-Flor.
 Her dance education also comes from her studies at the Dance Studio Valeria Brito and Dance Center of Rio, where she studied ballet, jazz, modern, and national folkloric dances.
 In the year 2000, she left Brazil to work with the Ringling Bros. and Barnum & Bailey Circus dance troupe, with which she toured for three years.
 In 2005, she relocated to New York City, emerging as one of the foremost samba dancers and teachers in the US.

 She has been a vital collaborator of Samba New York's since 2005, serving as the company’s Choreographer as well as a mentor and principal performer of the company’s Dance Wing.
-Her exceptional talent, commitment to the culture, and creativity have contributed tremendously to the growth and success of Samba New York! for over a decade.
+Her exceptional talent, commitment to the culture, and creativity have contributed tremendously to the growth and success of Samba New York! for 15 years.
 Her new choreography is featured in two of our most popular shows: Samba Sensation and Super Samba Sensation.
 For more information about her work and class schedule, visit: http://www.daniellesamba.com.